vannguyengd/gooddata-ui/docs/50_custom__execution.md

 import { modifySimpleMeasure } from "@gooddata/sdk-model";
 import { Ldm } from "./ldm";

-// This will modify existing simple measure, turn on computeRatio functionality and associate new, default localId const ratioMeasure = modifySimpleMeasure(Ldm.$FranchiseFees, m => m.ratio().defaultLocalId());
+// This will modify an existing simple measure, turn on the computeRatio functionality and associate a new, default localId const ratioMeasure = modifySimpleMeasure(Ldm.$FranchiseFees, m => m.ratio().defaultLocalId());

-// This will modify existing simple measure, turn off computeRatio functionality and associate new, default localId const noRatio = modifySimpleMeasure(ratioMeasure, m => m.noRatio().defaultLocalId());
+// This will modify an existing simple measure, turn off the computeRatio functionality and associate a new, default localId const noRatio = modifySimpleMeasure(ratioMeasure, m => m.noRatio().defaultLocalId());
 ```